FoodTruckTrackR34/back-end/README.md

 ```

 ### /api/trucks/:id [DELETE]
 For deleting the truck of the given :id parameter.
-Requires token in Authorization header.
-User must be an operator.
+Requires a token in the Authorization header, and the token's role must be `operator`.
 Expects no input.
 Returns,
 `{ message: "Deleted truck with id ${id} from database" }`

 ## Menus

 ### /api/menus [GET]
 For getting all menus of all trucks.
-Requires token in Authorization header.
-User must be an operator.
+Requires a token in the Authorization header.
 Expects no input.
 Returns and array of menus, e.g.,
 ```
 [
     {